-Fat burning mode for your body is easy.
-It is simply knowing what to eat and when.
-It feels confusing simply because most women are still burning carbohydrates for fuel and
+Fat burning mode for your body can be very simple.
+A little self-knowledge and understanding of what to eat and when.
+It only feels confusing simply because most women are still burning carbohydrates for fuel and therefore using glucose as their body’s main energy source.
+Simply swapping from glucose burning to fat burning is easy and straight forward this blog will outline how you can get started today.

 Why your body prefers to burn carbs